ubuntulawkali/.hero-image.html/README.md

 WHEN WILL THE DREAM OF MANUAL SOFTWARE DEVELOPMENT BE REALIZED

 When I wake up will my dreams leave me be...or will i continue studying youtube tutorials on how to build sites with README.md'S and opening new repositories.

+I am testing now and seeing that there are changes being made to my paths...what daphuck to do to fix all the things?